Tuesday, December 28, 2010

 |Tout va Bien - (1972)|

-I recall this quote from Sullivan's butler, which I found on IMDB:
+I recall this quote from Sullivan's butler:

-Still, I'd much rather roll with the rich kids in cool parties like the ones in Bertolucci's STEALING BEAUTY than mope around somebody's idea of working class Bristol.
+As I say I love films by rich folks about rich folks, except maybe the preppie wankery of Whit Stillman.
+In general I'd much rather roll with the rich kids in cool parties like the ones in Bertolucci's STEALING BEAUTY than mope around somebody's idea of working class Bristol.
 And besides, to get films finished you need money: cinema has a respect for finished films and without a fall-back income source, budding auteurs can get slammed into the dirt by budget issues, even inches from the finish line, having to crawl into bed with litigious distributors who tie up the DVD rights for centuries just because they can.

 |Darjeeling Limited (2007)|